KarinOldbring/bloomroom/README.md

 #### **Epics**

 Some overall goals were first created for this project, that later resulted in more specific User Stories.
-The overall goals are presented here along with the ID number of the belonging User stories:
+The overall goals are presented here along with the ID number of the connected User stories:

 *Customers should be able to create and manage a personal account.*
     - User story 6,9